yegor256/at/README.md

 [6.10] Use [Static Analysis] at build time.

-[6.11] Collect source code metrics and fail on thresholds.
+[6.11] Collect source code metrics and fail when thresholds are exceeded.

 [6.12] Test SQL queries.